theimpostor/osc/README.md

 # osc52
-A command line tool to copy text to the system clipboard from anywhere using the [ANSI OSC52](https://invisible-island.net/xterm/ctlseqs/ctlseqs.html#h3-Operating-System-Commands) sequence.
+A command line tool to access the system clipboard from anywhere on the command line using the [ANSI OSC52](https://invisible-island.net/xterm/ctlseqs/ctlseqs.html#h3-Operating-System-Commands) sequence.

-When this sequence is printed, the terminal will copy the given text into the system clipboard.
-This is totally location independent, users can copy from anywhere including from remote SSH sessions.
+System clipboard access includes writing (i.e. copy) and reading (i.e. paste), even while logged into a remote machine via ssh.

-OSC52 is widely supported, see [partial list of supported terminals](https://github.com/ojroques/vim-oscyank/blob/main/README.md#vim-oscyank)
+OSC52 is widely supported, see [partial list of supported terminals](https://github.com/ojroques/vim-oscyank/blob/main/README.md#vim-oscyank).
+Note that clipboard read operation is less widely supported than write.

 ## Installation